 - Add bacon to a heavy bottomed skillet and turn the heat to medium.
 Cook until fat has cooked out and bacon is crispy.
 Remove bacon.
 Pour out half of the rendered fat and leave the rest in the pan.

 - Add in diced sweet onion, and a few pinches of kosher salt and continue to cook over medium heat for about 6-8 minutes or until lightly caramelized - scraping up all the bits and pieces on the bottom of the pan.

 - Add the butternut squash cubes, another pinch of salt and 1.5 cups of water to the caramelized onions.
 Bring mixture back to a simmer and cover for 10 minutes or until the squash is soft.

 - Remove 1.5 cups of the cooked butternut squash (this will get remixed in later) and add 2 cups heavy cream.

 - Using an immersion blender, blend together the butternut squash mixture and the cream until smooth and creamy.
 Turn the heat back to medium and let the sauce reduce for a few minutes.

 - Stir in the cheese, little by little, until smooth and creamy.
-Add in the mustard and about 1 tsp salt then season with pepper.
+Add in the mustard and about 1 teaspoon salt then season with pepper.

 - Stir in reserved bacon and butternut squash and combine.
 Then add in the cooked pasta and season to taste one more time.